VPAC/superlinux/supercomputingwithlinux.md

 `awk -F"," '{print $1 " " $3 | "sort"}' quakes.csv | less`

+Not however, because awk takes filenames as arguments in many cases you can avoid the use of pipes and new processes.
+For example, grep is usually unnecessary.
+Rather than `grep 2013p049577 /var/log/messages | awk '{ print $1 }'`, for example, one can use `awk '2013p049577 { print $1 }' quakes.csv`.

 Often you will want to manipulate or display structured data but without reference to the first row which is typically the header information for the file.
 In this case use NR (number of records).
 In the first example we use count the total number of rows after the last line is read.
 In the second example we display all three columns in reverse order using comma-separated values, but without the first row displayed.
 The third example illustrates the use of logical or (`||`) and logical and (`&&`).

 `awk -F"," 'END {print NR}' quakes.csv`